Flow Matching for Offline Reinforcement Learning with Discrete Actions: Abstract

 \section{Abstract}

 Generative policies based on diffusion models and flow matching have shown strong promise for offline reinforcement learning (RL), but their applicability remains largely confined to continuous action spaces.
 To address a broader range of offline RL settings, we extend flow matching to a general framework that supports discrete action spaces with multiple objectives.
 Specifically, we replace continuous flows with continuous-time Markov chains, trained using a Q-weighted flow matching objective.
 We then extend our design to multi-agent settings, mitigating the exponential growth of joint action spaces via a factorized conditional path.
 We theoretically show that, under idealized conditions, optimizing this objective recovers the optimal policy.
-Extensive experiments further demonstrate that our method performs robustly in practical scenarios, including high-dimensional control, multi-modal decision-making, and dynamically changing preferences over multiple objectives.
+Extensive experiments further demonstrate that our method performs robustly across diverse settings and benchmarks, including high-dimensional control, multi-agent games, and dynamically changing preferences over multiple objectives, while outperforming traditional offline RL methods in practical multi-modal decision-making scenarios.
 Our discrete framework can also be applied to continuous-control problems through action quantization, providing a flexible trade-off between representational complexity and performance.